DFE-Digital/publish-teacher-training/load_testing/README.md

 #### Local runs against a development machine

+The load test needs one thing: the application listening on port 3001.

+`./bin/dev` uses `Procfile.dev` by default, which starts the Rails server on port 3001 and also starts Caddy.
+If you keep your own `Procfile.local`, then `bin/dev` uses that file instead, so check that something in it serves port 3001.

+The load test does not go through Caddy, and does not need its certificate.
-Start the application with `./bin/dev` first.
-You do not need Caddy.
-Find only answers on the host `find.localhost`, so k6 resolves that name to `127.0.0.1:3001` for you.
+Find only answers on the host `find.localhost`, so k6 resolves that name to `127.0.0.1:3001` itself.
+A Caddy that fails to start does not stop a load test.

 ```
 npm run find:dev:quick     # 10 users, 25 seconds